 1. BTS / MRT / Airport Link

-The BTS and Airport Link are both mass transit trains that run on tracks elevated above ground while the single line MRT is an underground subway.
+The BTS and Airport Link are mass transit trains that run on tracks elevated above the ground, while the single line MRT is a subway.

-While there are grand plans to create more train lines catering to the farthest regions of Bangkok, as of now the the mass transit system only covers the central areas of the city.
+While there are grand plans to create more train lines catering to the farthest regions of Bangkok, the mass transit system only covers the central areas of the city.

 Taxis, though they sometimes refuse to give you a ride if it's somewhere where there's too much traffic, have the potential to go just about anywhere in Bangkok.

 Though there are many cheap flights to Phuket, I've even heard of people just hopping in a Bangkok taxi and heading straight there!

-By far the cheapest way to travel around Bangkok is by taking the local public bus – on some routes there's even a free bus if you don't mind waiting!
+By far the cheapest way to travel around Bangkok is by taking the local public bus – on some routes, there's even a free bus if you don't mind waiting!

 4. Tuk Tuk

-One of the most famous forms of transportation in Bangkok is the tuk tuk, basically a three wheeled go cart with a metal body attached.
+One of Bangkok's most famous forms of transportation is the tuk-tuk, a three-wheeled go-cart with a metal body attached.